quantifyearth/STAR/README.md

 # STAR

-A work in progress implementation of the [STAR biodiversity metric by Muir et al](https://www.nature.com/articles/s41559-021-01432-0).
-Currently only does the initial AoH stages.
+An implementation of the threat based [STAR biodiversity metric by Muir et al](https://www.nature.com/articles/s41559-021-01432-0) (also known as STAR(t)).

 See [method.md](method.md) for a description of the methodology, or `scripts/run.sh` for how to execute the pipeline.

 # Running the pipeline